 Remember to get milk while you're at the store, and more

-Most people who use the Apple Reminders app only use the basic features of it.
-It actually has a lot more to offer that you can use to create advanced reminders on your devices.
+Most people who use the Apple Reminders app only use its basic features of it.
+It has a lot more to offer that you can use to create advanced reminders on your devices.
 Some of these features include the ability to add reminders using Siri, getting reminders when you’re at a specific location, and so on.

 Use Lists To Group Similar Tasks